ObieSource/obiesource.github.io/README.md

+NOTE: This README is out of date and we're working on fixing it.
+If you want help contributing in the near future, please ask us!

 # Contribution Guide

 ### A step by step guide to how to add yourself to the members list on the website